Songinpyo/Songinpyo.github.io/_pages/about.md

 - *Oct.
 2024*: 🏆 Received Excellence Award at SKKU Graduate Student Start-up Competition.
 - *Sep.
 2024*: 🎉 One paper accepted at CVIU.
 - *Aug.
 2024*: 🏆 Received President's Award from IITP at 2024 Digital Innovation Talent Symposium.
 - *Jun.
+2024*: Thrilled to join the Indiana University Bloomington CVLab as an intern!
+- *Jun.
 2024*: 🎉 One paper accepted at IROS 2024.

 # 📝 Publications <span style="font-size: 0.5em; font-weight: normal;">(Selected)</span>